-As can be seen in the above table, net position increased by \$67,008.
+As can be seen in the above table, net position decreased by \$192,122 in 2013.

 BUDGETARY HIGHLIGHTS

 The Authority prepares and submits an annual operating budget to the State of New Jersey, which approves the budget for adoption by the Authority prior to the beginning of the fiscal year.